Blood-filled vengeance, murder and madness

 This September we’re presenting a brand-new version of The Duchess [of Malfi] written and directed by multi-award winning Zinnie Harris.
-But how well do you know the 17th century original and its author John Webster?
+In this blog, we explore the 17th century original, its author John Webster and why, 400 years since it was first published, his theatrical tale remains as powerful as ever.

 The dramatist was a contemporary of Shakespeare (though 16 years younger) and appears in the 1998 film Shakespeare In Love.
 He is depicted as a macabre young boy who relishes feeding live mice to cats.
 When asked about Shakespeare’s Titus Andronicus, Webster replies: